r2src/nopassword/README.md

 Nopassword can easily be added to existing webapps, no matter what programming language they were written in.
-All that's needed is an HTML form for users to submit their email address and a web server directive to dispatch auth requests to Nopassword.
-Your webapp can then authenticate users by calling a simple command-line utility.
+All that's needed is an HTML form for users to submit their email address and a web server directive to dispatch authentication requests to Nopassword.
+Your webapp can then authenticate users by issuing an HTTP request to the Nopassword server.

 Installation
 ============